TheNativeDev/Sprint-Challenge-Single-Page-Apps/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 - [ ]  Explain benefit(s) using `client-side routing`?
+ allows user to build a single-page web application with navigation without the page refreshing as the user navigates.
 > Answer:

 ## Project Set Up